 How to Keep Predators from Digging Under the Chicken Coop

-Along with a cover and perimeter reinforcement, don’t forget about the predators that dig!
+Along with a cover and entire perimeter reinforcement, don’t forget about the predators that dig!

 To prevent burrowing predators from reaching the flock, be sure to include hardware cloth.
 You can dig the hardware cloth into the ground to stop predators from causing havoc.

-Solid floors or electric fences are two alternative ways to stop a burrowing predator in its tracks.
+Solid floor or an electric fence are two alternative ways to stop a burrowing predator in its tracks.

 Let’s look at some of the common and unsuspecting predator groups you need to protect against.